the-artinet-project/artinet-sdk/README.md

   - [License](#license)
   - [Acknowledgements](#acknowledgements)

+**Breaking Changes in v0.5.8**
+- Pino has been removed and replaced with console for better portability and is set to silent by default.
+- The default handler for streamMessage no longer automatically emits an initial `submitted` and `working` event.
+- Agent Registration, Bundling and Deployment utils have been removed (email us: humans@artinet.io for support).
+- `@artinet/metadata-validator` has been removed due to build issues.
+- getTask now correctly takes TaskQueryParams as an argument vs TaskIdParams in accordance with the A2A spec.
+- AgentBuilder now returns a unique messageId for each status update instead of the original user provided messageId.
+- In a future release the following packages will be set as peer dependancies to reduce the size of the build:  `@modelcontextprotocol/sdk`, `@trpc/server`, `cors`, `express`

 ## Features

 - **Modular Design:** Everything you need to get started building collaborative agents + its flexible enough for advanced configuration.